jhucsf/spring2020/assign/assign03.md

 title: "Assignment 3: Cache simulator, code optimization"
 ---

+*Note that this assignment description is preliminary, and is likely to change*

 # Part 1: Cache simulator

 **Acknowledgment**: This problem was originally developed by